DataAnalyticsEngineering/FANS/README.md

 ### Installing dependencies using Spack

 Spack is a package manager designed for high-performance computing environments.
-It simplifies the installation of complex software stacks, making it ideal for setting up FANS on remote systems.
+It simplifies the installation of complex software stacks, making it ideal for setting up FANS on HPC systems.

 1. **Install Spack** by following these [installation instructions](https://spack.readthedocs.io/en/latest/getting_started.html).